anuarsunkarovich-ai/DocumentGenerationAnek/docs/api-contract.md

 - JSON requests and responses use Pydantic DTOs with strict validation
 - tenant-sensitive routes require `organization_id`
 - document generation is asynchronous
+- queued jobs are executed by Celery workers using Redis as the broker and result backend
 - all template and document routes require `Authorization: Bearer <access_token>`
 - actor identifiers on protected routes are derived from the authenticated user, not trusted from client input
 - `organization_id` selections on protected routes are validated against active organization memberships